We are currently offering positions for a select number of participants in 2026 on the following program dates:

 Once you have graduated you can apply for a seasonal staff role with us.
 We look kindly on applications from past program participants because we have got to know you as a field assistant in Mozambique and you’ll know how things run.
 You will start off in a seasonal role and this could move into something more long-term in Mozambique or the UK.

-You’ll also be part of our alumni network.
-That means you’ll have access to our connections, events, and other internships and jobs we know other NGOs are offering.
+On completion of the program, you’ll be added to our exclusive alumni job network.
+This means you’ll have access to our connections, events, and other internships and jobs we know other NGOs are offering.
 You’ll be able to utilise our extensive network within the industry.
 If you’ve volunteered with us in the past and we think you’d fit a role, we’ll happily put you forward.

 During your time on program you will also receive a performance review.
 This will form the basis for your job reference, which we will be happy to provide a future employer with on request, if you wish.